 This is the second reason I wasn’t able to swing a full-time income with online book arbitrage: I didn’t have enough startup money to generate a return substantial enough to live off of.

 One of the biggest differences between online sourcing and local sourcing is that books online cost way more than $1 – $2.
-My buy costs can range anywhere from $5 to $80.
+When I’m using Zen Arbitrage, my buy costs can be anywhere between $5 and $80.
 That adds up extremely quickly, especially when you’re spending multiple hours a day sourcing.
 If you don’t have a stockpile of liquid cash (or a decent line of credit) to make these purchases.

 Zen Arbitrage works.
 Sourcing books online is a legitimate and profitable venture, and many Amazon sellers will find it to be a welcome addition to their sourcing arsenal.

-That’s not to say it’s easy or foolproof.
+That’s not to say it’s easy.
 To be successful at this, you’ll need to spend many hours in front of your computer.
-And as with any kind of product you can sell, not everything you buy will be amazingly profitable.
+And no matter how hard you try, not everything you buy will be super profitable.